Jabong.com

 Jabong.com was an Indian fashion and lifestyle e-commerce portal founded by Praveen Sinha, Lakshmi Potluri, Arun Chandra Mohan and Manu Kumar Jain.
 In July, 2016 Flipkart acquired Jabong through its unit Myntra for about $70 million.
 In February 2020, Flipkart formally shut down Jabong to shift focus completely on its premium clothing platform Myntra.
 The portal sold apparel, footwear, fashion accessories, beauty products, fragrances, home accessories and other fashion and lifestyle products.
 The company's headquarter was in Gurugram, NCR, India.

 History

 It was co-founded by Arun Chandra Mohan, Praveen Sinha, Lakshmi Potluri and Manu Kumar Jain.
 All co-founders have left the company.

 In March 2013, Jabong was dispatching over 6,000 orders a day.
-According to The Economist, Jabong clocked gross sales of around US$100–150 mn in 2012.
+According to The Economist, Jabong clocked gross sales of around US$100–150 Million in 2012.